HostileB/FLY-Halo/Halo-demo/components/lvgl/docs/get-started/platforms/espressif.md

 ### Configuration

-When you are ready to configure LVGL, launch the configuration menu with `idf.py menuconfig` in your project root directory, go to `Component config` and then `LVGL configuration`.
+When you are ready to configure LVGL, launch the configuration menu with `` in your project root directory, go to `Component config` and then `LVGL configuration`.

 ## Using lvgl_esp32_drivers in ESP-IDF project